-Rules Relating to State Civil Identification Card
+Rules Relating to State Civil Identification Card (amended)

-- \$1 Purpose and authority - §2 Duplicate and renewal of state civil identification card §3 Renewal of duplicate by mail

-\$1 Purpose and authority.
+- \$1 Purpose and authority - §2 Duplicate and renewal of state civil identification card - §3 Renewal of duplicate by mail - Purpose and authority.
 These rules are amended pursuant to sections 127A-12, 13, and 25, Hawaii Revised Statutes, to respond to the COVID-19 emergency declared by the Governor.
-The following amendments are necessary to enable the Department of Transportation to assist persons who need to renew state civil identification cards, the process of which has been impeded because of social distancing requirements resulting from the COVID-19 pandemic emergency.
-These rules have the force and effect of law.

-§2 Duplicate and renewal of state civil identification card.
-Section 19-149-17(a), Hawaii Administrative Rules, is amended to read as follows:

-"§19-149-17 Duplicate and renewal of state civil identification card. (a) Application [must be made in person]may be done by remote means, except for applicants as stated in §19-149-17(b), and the applicant must present his or her current state civil identification card or other acceptable form of identification, plus provide any required information that may be missing from the applicant's record."

-\$3 Renewal or duplicate by mail.
-Section 19-149-18, Hawaii Administrative Rules, is amended to read as follows:

-"19-149-18 Renewal or duplicate by mail. (a) Cardholders [age eighty years and older] may renew by mail, provided the applicant had previously submitted all required documents and was physically present for fingerprinting and taking of their photo.
+The following amendments are necessary to enable the Department of Transportation to assist persons who need to renew or apply for a duplicate state civil identification cards, the process of which has been impeded because of social distancing requirements resulting from the COVID-19 pandemic emergency.
+These rules have the force and effect of law. - §2 Duplicate and renewal of state civil identification card.
+Section 19-149-17(a), Hawaii Administrative Rules, is amended to read as follows: - "\$19-149-17 Duplicate and renewal of state civil identification card. (a) Application may be done by remote means, except for applicants as stated in \$19-149-17(b), and the applicant must present his or her current state civil identification card or other acceptable form of identification, plus provide any required information that may be missing from the applicant's record." - §3 Renewal or duplicate by mail.
+Sections 19-149-18(a) and (b), Hawaii Administrative Rules, are amended to read as follows: - "19-149-18 Renewal or duplicate by mail. (a) Cardholders may renew by mail, provided the applicant had previously submitted all required documents and was physically present for fingerprinting and taking of their photo.
 The first renewal by mail will be processed using the picture on file.
 The second renewal will require the applicant to submit updated photo and fingerprints.
-See subsection (d)(3) below for obtaining a fingerprint and photo packet."
+See subsection (d) (3) below for obtaining a fingerprint and photo packet. - (b) Persons who lost their card may apply for a duplicate state civil identification card by mail if there is no change in name, address or citizenship."

 Face coverings.